nginx/unit/tools/unitctl/README.md

 *Note:* This command does not support operating on multiple instances of Unit at once.

 ### Wait for socket to become available
+All commands support waiting on unix sockets for availability.

 ```
 $ unitctl --wait-timeout-seconds=3 --wait-max-tries=4 import /opt/unit/config`
 Waiting for 3s control socket to be available try 2/4...